logzio/documentation/docs/shipping/Operating-Systems/winlogbeat.md

 ---

-## Manually configure OpenTelemetry on Localhost
+## Send your Windows machine logs and metrics using OpenTelemetry service

 :::note
 For a much easier and more efficient way to collect and send metrics, consider using the [Logz.io telemetry collector](https://app.logz.io/#/dashboard/send-your-data/agent/new).